Polymer/old-docs-site/0.8/docs/migration.md

 Note that browsers that do not support templates natively don't allow `<template>` tags inside of `<table>` or `<select>` elements. {{site.project_title}} 0.5 provided a workaround for this using the [`template` attribute](/0.5/docs/polymer/databinding-compat.html#elements-that-cant-contain-a-template).
 There is no equivalent workaround for 0.8 at this point.

 For more information, see [Template repeater](devguide/experimental.html#x-repeat)

 #### Nested template scopes

 Polymer 0.8 does not support nested template scopes.
 An `<x-repeat>` cannot access the parent template's scope, only its own `items`.

+A solution for this issue is expected before 1.0.

 #### Autobinding templates